ComputationalRadiationPhysics/contributing/codingGuideLines/cpp.md

 ## 8. Operators
-  - unary operator's are placed directly before or behind the corresponding object e.g., `i++`, `++i`
+  - unary operators are placed directly before or behind the corresponding object e.g., `i++`, `++i`
-  - binary operator's
+  - binary operators
     - are surrounded by spaces e.g., `x = a + b;`
-    - comma `,` ( expect: in function signatures ) is **always** followed by a new line with same indent
+    - comma `,` ( d: in function signatures ) is **always** followed by a new line with same indent
-  - operator's **expect** the comma operator **can** be placed on one line
+  - operators **except** the comma operator do **not** require to be followed by a newline
   - after 80 characters a new line must follow
-      - if a line must turn over the binary operator is the last code of the previous line
+      - use the binary operator as the last code of the previous line
-      - the first new line is indented
+      - the first new line starts a new indentation block
 ```C++
 void
 method(